Related Articles:

 Both of these mini mics get great reviews, are clear sounding, generally have low feedback, and give your instrument it's deep natural sound.
 They are both created by the same reliable company Audio-Technica.
 Audio-Technica just added a new violin mount to the ATM 350.
 Good move Audio-Technica, they must have known how popular it was with violinist!

-The Some ideas for attaching mics to the violin, are removing the clips and (using foam or thick cloth to protect the violin) wedging the mic right down into the f hole of the violin.
-Be careful when doing this not to damage the wood surrounding the F hole, and do not attempt to push it all the way into the violin.
+Violinists have needed to get pretty creative when wearing these mics.
+Try removing the clips and (using foam or thick cloth to protect the violin) wedging the mic right down into the f hole of the violin.
+Be so very careful when doing this not to damage the wood surrounding the F hole, and do not attempt to push it all the way into the violin.
 It should still be setting on the top/outside surface of the violin.
 Violinist have also found that they can attach the mic to the tailpiece of the instrument.
 Play around, be creative, and find ways that work for you.
 When buying a mic, it is often handy to buy a wireless pack so you don't have to worry about people tripping over your cord and ruining your violin!

-A transducer that is in a class of it's own.
+A transducer (mic) that is in a class of it's own.

 If your looking for an option that allows for the natural beautiful sound of a mic but gives you more sound options and less feedback like a pickup then look no further than the Schertler DYN-V. "These transducers are designed to be used in a variety of applications, from home recording to live performances, encompassing all types of music and musical playing styles where the utmost in accurate acoustic reproduction is required".
 The Schertler is easy to install.
 It attaches right to top or back or back of the violin using a safe and gentle putty.
 Because it connects right to the instruments body you get an overall sound from the instrument that is beautiful, warm, and accurate.